rinigus/osmscout-server/scripts/import/README.md

 ### On backend upgrade

-In case if there is a new liboscmscout or geocoder-nlp version:
+In case if there is a new backend version:

 * run ./prepare_backends.sh

 * update versions in the end of build_mapnik.sh script

-* update version for Valhalla in valhalla_country_pack.py module
+* update version for Valhalla in valhalla_country_pack.py

+* update version for vector tiles in mapbox/make_packs.py

 * check for compatibility in mapmanagerfeature.cpp of the main tree